 The UCO was advised by all of the service users and relatives interviewed that there were no concerns regarding the safety of care being provided by the Northern Trust's homecare service.
-New carers had been introduced to the service user by a regular member of staff; this was felt to be important both in terms of the service user's security and that the new carer had knowledge of the required care.
+Care is, in the main, provided by regular carers or covering carers who are familiar with the needs of the service user.

-No issues regarding the carers' training were raised with the UCO by the service users or relatives; examples given included manual handling, use of equipment and catheter care.
+No issues regarding the carers' training were raised with the UCO by the service users or relatives; for example manual handling.
 All of the service users and relatives interviewed confirmed that they could approach the carers and office staff if they had any concerns.
 Examples of some of the comments made by service users or their relatives are listed below: